 These days, you might be spending more time at home with your young children than ever before.
-And the days are piling up.
-It’s stressful, for you and your little ones.
+And the days can pile up.
+Try not to put too much pressure on yourself to keep your child constantly entertained—that’s impossible.
+Just do your best to find times to be close and connect throughout the day.

 Here are some fun at-home activities to do with your child that can help them learn and grow through play.